google-fabric/galley/README.md

  - Run Docker containers, linking them to their dependencies
  - Runtime control over whether to mount local source code into containers
- - Custom environments to easily run development and test containers side-by-side in isolation
+ - Custom environments to easily run isolated development and test containers side-by-side
- - “Addons” to define optional dependencies or configuration for services
+ - “Addons” to define optional configuration for services
- - Automatically re-uses running containers to support developing on multiple services simultaneously
+ - Automatically re-use running containers to support developing on multiple services simultaneously
- - Prevents “stateful” containers like databases from being wiped through recreates
+ - Prevent “stateful” containers like databases from being wiped through recreates
- - JavaScript-based configuration allows for higher-order service definitions
+ - JavaScript-based configuration for higher-order service definitions

-Galley also has special support for running under a VM, such as when using boot2docker on Mac OS X:
+Galley also has special support for running under a VM, such as when using [boot2docker](http://boot2docker.io/) on Mac OS X:

  - Built-in `rsync` support for massively-improved disk performance when mapping in source code
  - Port forwarding to let other machines or mobile devices connect to containers in the VM